lynetteshaw/Cross-Dysarthria-ASR/Model_Proposal.md

 ****
 ABM is perfect for this type of research as it helps explore the effectiveness of specific features captured.
 Building models such as Random Forest or Neural Networks exhibit the agent-based quality for ABM because each classifier can be thought of a specific agent in a system.
 The goal of these multi-agent systems is to provide class posteriors and hopefully correctly classify the class of the resulting test data using input features.
 I plan to have these agents "interact" together through ensembling, where each agent casts a vote on the specific class output and the majority vote is used as the final class output of the multiagent system.
 The advantage of this apporach is that more of the search space can be explored (through different parameters, initializations, etc.) through having multiple agents.

+*LS COMMENTS: Very interesting direction for this project!
+If you haven't already looked into "Learning Classifier Systems", the literature in that area might be of interest to you (though you by no means need to try a develop a full system for this course, unless you want to...ensemble methods will be close enough for our purposes).
+Interesting side note if you don't already know, John Holland who first laid these out in 1980 was a founder of Complex Systems here at Michigan :)*

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****